 As described in the previous installment, I was thinking about the list of what we want.
 It’s very tempting to let business plan numbers drive you…drive what you say you’ll do or overestimate what you or the land can accomplish.
 I felt it was important to keep going back to that list of goals as a check and balance to verify that what was going into the plan would move us toward the things on that list.

 I kept writing and writing, and ended up with a business plan more than 60 pages long.
 Now to take it to the lenders.
-Stay tuned for the next installment where I describe how that worked out and some of the funding avenues we discovered.
+Here’s Part 4, where I describe how that worked out and some of the funding avenues we discovered.